aws-samples/mwaa-disaster-recovery/README.md

 - For [Warm Standby](#warm-standby), another identical MWAA environment deployed to the **secondary** region.
 Note that [Backup and Restore](#backup-and-restore) does not require a running MWAA environment in the secondary region.

 - DAGs S3 buckets with versioning enabled in both primary and secondary region.
 Copy the packages in [assets/requirements.txt](assets/requirements.txt) to requirements files in the DAGs S3 buckets if already available or upload the provided requirements file to the  buckets and [configure the MWAA environments](https://docs.aws.amazon.com/mwaa/latest/userguide/working-dags-dependencies.html) to use the requirements files.

-- The solution enables cross region replication for the DAGs buckets, so any new files/changes are replicated from the primary to the secondary bucket.
-However, the solution does not copy any pre-existing objects.
-You can manually upload your existing DAGs and plugin files to the secondary region DAGs bucket as an initial setup.

 - The security groups used by MWAA environment.
 In the secondary region, this can be the default security group of the VPC if not already defined, i.e., in the case of [backup and restore](#backup-and-restore).
 You can find the VPC, security groups, and subnet information of an existing MWAA environment on your AWS console.